KhanhHa26/CodePath-IOS-PreWork/README.md

 Submitted by: **Khanh Ha Nguyen**

-**Name of your app** is an app that show the name, the school, and aspiring occupation of the author, along with random background color [TODO]
+**IOS Prework* is an app that show the name, the school, and aspiring occupation of the author, along with random background color [TODO]

 Time spent: **4** hours spent in total